 - ✓ They can each be read in under 5 minutes. - ✓ They can generate immediate new sales the same day or at least within a week.
-You don't have to wait. - ✓ I've proven they work with my businesses and over 200 that I've worked with.
-Many of them are strategies I've discovered the hard way!
-LOL
+You don't have to wait. - ✓ I've proven they work with my businesses and my client's.
+In fact many of them are strategies I've discovered the hard way.